Movie Memory Machine

 Key Takeaways:

-Listener Prompt:What’s your favorite club-set movie, and what music would play when you entered?
+Listener Prompt:What’s your favorite movie about media, money, or moral standoffs?
 Let us know using #MovieMemoryMachine.

 Support the Show!Help keep Movie Memory Machine ad-free and artist-owned!
 Here’s how you can support us: